WHO I AM

 Falling off the pedestal allows you to be free.

-I know many people who are afraid to fall for what they believe in because of what people might say.
+Many of us are afraid to fall for what we believe in because of what people might say.
 Because of what is deemed responsible and acceptable and prudent.
 I can easily think of dozens of unsolicited comments I've received from people over the years.
 When I got pregnant with three babies without being married.
 When I went natural.
 When I quit my job.
 When I stopped letting people's limitations become my own.
 When I embraced my style.
 My pace.
 My needs.
 When I dared to be human and emotional and unashamed.
 There is always someone who will judge and try to detour you with their disappointment.

 The escape from all of that is to let yourself fall.
 Fall for something that tests your faith and your ability to let go.
 It's scary to come undone.
 But it you embrace the fall, you can finesse it and you can make beautiful things along the way.
 I haven't enjoyed every part of my leap into entrepreneurship, but I'm thankful for all of it and the rewards wouldn't be possible without the struggles.

-GG Renee Hill is an author, speaker and advocate for self-discovery through writing.
-A candid voice for mental health and self-care, GG writes about the joys and challenges of living an authentic life and being a fully expressed woman.
+GG Renee Hill is a writer, speaker and advocate for self-discovery through writing.
+A candid voice for mental health and self-care, GG writes about the joys and challenges of living an authentic life and becoming a fully expressed woman.
 Her books, courses and workshops empower women to embrace all their layers, creatively and shamelessly.
-She brings her experience as a blogger, memoirist, ghostwriter, and coach to the products and services she offers on her website, allthemanylayers.com.
-Featured by BlackEnterprise.com as a notable blogger to follow in 2015, GG is passionate about going beyond the surface to create meaningful content and safe spaces for women to tell their stories.
-Her philosophy is, "Self-discovery and creativity go hand in hand.
-Explore yourself.
-Express what you find."
+She brings her experience as a blogger, memoirist, ghostwriter and coach to the products and services she offers on her website, allthemanylayers.com.
+Currently, she is seeking representation and writing a book of essays about learning to thrive as a black woman with a legacy of silence, shame and mental illness.